bostrot/telegram-support-bot/README.md

 ## Help

 You are welcome to contribute with pull requests, bug reports, ideas and donations.

-Join the forum if you have any general purpose questions: [bostrot.com](https://www.bostrot.com)
+## Custom requests

-Hit me up for a custom hosting solution or other help on Telegram [@bostrot_bot](http://t.me/bostrot_bot)
+Hit me up for hosting or other custom solutions [@bostrot_bot](http://t.me/bostrot_bot)